 Recordkeeping.
 One of the primary blockchain uses is centered around storing data.
 The technology can help finance companies securely store all of their important information and allow access only to relevant personnel.

 Loans.
 Currently, loans are given out after underwriters review the credit history of the client.
 As you can imagine, this can take some time and exposes the financial institution to some security risks.
-However, with blockchain, it can all happen faster and in a much safer manner.
+However, with loan origination software powered by blockchain, it can all happen faster and in a much safer manner.
 Due to its decentralized nature, customers don’t have to worry about their information getting leaked and can have their loans approved more quickly.

 Truth be told, there are many more applications of blockchain in banking.
 After all, business operations are vast in this field.
 For now though, let’s move on to the next use case.